awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 `RequiresPrivilege`  <a name="recipe-lifecycle-requiresprivilege"></a>
 \(Optional\) You can run the script with root privileges\.
 If you set this option to `true`, then the AWS IoT Greengrass Core software runs this lifecycle script as root instead of as the system user that you configure to run this component\.
 Defaults to `false`\.
 `Skipif`  <a name="recipe-lifecycle-skipif"></a>
 \(Optional\) The check to determine whether or not to run the script\.
 You can define to check if an executable is on the path or if a file exists\.
 If the output is true, then the AWS IoT Greengrass Core software skips the step\.
-Choose from the following checks:
+Choose one of the following checks:
 + `onpath runnable` – Check if a runnable is on the system path\.
 For example, use **onpath python3** to skip this lifecycle step if Python 3 is available\.
 + `exists file` – Check if a file exists\.
 For example, use **exists /tmp/my\-configuration\.db** to skip this lifecycle step if `/tmp/my-configuration.db` is present\.
 `Timeout`  <a name="recipe-lifecycle-timeout"></a>